RooneyMcNibNug/rooneymcnibnug.github.io/_drafts/2019-07-19-FOIA-retention-schedule-database.md

 tags: [FOIA, transparency]
 ---

-A big part of doing public records requests is research beforehand.
+A big part of doing public records requests is the research.
 For a lot of the FOIAs I've filed, research has involved finding the relevant forms for the question(s) I want to answer.
 Fortunately, many agency websites and general .gov pages have links to these retention policies handy.
 Unfortunately, it is hard to find certain city or lower-level government agencies who's record may differ somewhat from the other state records retention policies.
+Furthemore, these policy documents are scattered all over the web - sometimes seemingly even not publicly available.

 As I have yet to find a pirsuit dedicated to collecting and listing records retention policies through-out the United States, I've decided to start doing so here.